-When working in rows we work the 1st stitch of the row into the 2nd chain from the hook.
-If you were to work in the 1st chain, you would simply be working in the same stitch you created the last chain from.
+When working in rows, work the 1st stitch of the row into the 2nd chain from the hook.
+If you were to work in the 1st chain, you would simply be working in the same stitch you created the last chain from and it would unravel.

 If you work each row in this way using these techniques you can see that it keeps the sides straight and even.

 Contiune to work 1dc in the back loops only along the rows.

 How many rows you do will depend how large the head is you are making the hat for.
 Keep offering the hat to your head.
 You want to finish with a row that leaves your working yarn at the opposite end to the slip knot worked at the beginning.
 As we have already determined the height of the hat (the amount of stitches in the starting chain) we measure the circumferance as follows.
 Place your work on your forehead with the side that has the working yarn at the bottom.
 Go round one side, along the back and back round the other side of your head.
 You want them to "just touch" at the forehead when a little stretch has been applied to them.
 This will ensure that the hat is snug.